+'''

-''' $ avocado run sleeptest.py synctest.py --xunit - --json - Options --json --xunit are trying to use stdout simultaneously Please set at least one of them to a file to avoid conflicts '''
+$ avocado run sleeptest.py synctest.py --xunit - --json - avocado run: error: argument --json: Options --xunit --json are trying to use stdout simultaneously.
+Please set at least one of them to a file to avoid conflicts

+'''

 That's basically the only rule, and a sane one, that you need to follow.